Skip to content

 image

-APM stands for Application Performance Management, which is a monitoring technology that has evolved with the development of the internet.
-It was initially created to solve application performance bottlenecks caused by high concurrency and large traffic from internet users.
-From the perspective of developers and operations teams, APM makes the layered invocation logic of applications transparent, allowing for quick fault localization within enterprises, reducing MTTR (Mean Time To Repair), and thus enhancing overall user experience.
-Fundamentally, APM differs significantly from NPM (side-channel monitoring) and logging in terms of deployment methods and use cases.
-APM's deployment method is often intrusive (bytecode injection or AOP), while logging and NPM do not require intrusions into user code.
-APM is mainly used by R&D and operations teams to view the overall operational status and health of the system, external API calls, database calls, and even finer-grained code and method call resource consumption or anomalies.
-NPM is primarily used for analyzing delays and packet loss in network links, packet capture and analysis, without involving specific application code performance analysis.
-Logs are more focused on handling known issues and business logs, and do not involve specific code quality analysis.
+APM stands for Application performance management (application performance management), which is a monitoring technology that has emerged with the development of the Internet.
+Initially introduced to solve application performance bottlenecks caused by high concurrency and large traffic from an Internet user's perspective, APM makes the layered invocation logic of applications transparent from the developer and operations point of view.
+This enables internal enterprises to quickly locate faults, reduce MTTR (Mean time to repair, average fault repair time), and thus enhance overall user experience.
+Fundamentally, APM differs significantly from NPM (side-channel listening) and logs in terms of deployment methods and application scenarios.
+The deployment method of APM is often intrusive (bytecode injection or AOP), while logs and NPM are generally non-intrusive in user code.
+APM is mainly used by R&D and operations teams to view the overall operational status and health of the system, external API calls, database calls, and even finer-grained resource consumption or anomalies in code and method calls within the system itself, focusing on application-side system performance and stability assurance.
+NPM primarily focuses on delay and packet loss analysis in network links, without involving specific code performance analysis within applications.
+Logs are more oriented towards handling known issues and business logs, without analyzing specific code quality.

-Service Also known as service_name, customizable when adding Trace monitoring
+Service i.e., service_name, can be customized when adding Trace monitoring

-Resource Refers to the entry point of a request in the Application for processing an independent access request
+Resource Refers to the request entry point in the Application for processing a single independent access request

-Duration The response time, from the moment the Application receives the request until it returns the response
+Duration i.e., response time, the entire request process starts from when the Application receives the request and ends when the Application returns the response

-Status Divided into OK and ERROR, including error rate and error count
+Status Status is divided into OK and ERROR, errors include error rate and error count

-Span A single operation method call throughout its lifecycle forms a Trace link, which consists of multiple Span units
+Span A single operation method call throughout the process is the Trace chain, which consists of multiple Span units

-DF officially supports all APM monitoring tools that support the Opentracing protocol, such as the popular Skywalking, Zipkin, Jaeger, Ddtrace, etc. The specific connection method remains consistent with the original open-source monitoring tools, i.e., adding or introducing relevant monitoring files (e.g., introducing a Jar package in Java).
-Afterward, enabling the corresponding inputs in datakit will send the trace data to the DF platform.
-This data can also be correlated with logs, metrics, and infrastructure data for comprehensive monitoring and maintenance, improving troubleshooting efficiency.
+The DF official currently supports all APM monitoring tools that support the Opentracing protocol, such as popular ones like Skywalking, Zipkin, Jaeger, Ddtrace, etc. The specific connection method remains consistent with the original open-source monitoring tool connection methods, meaning that related monitoring files (e.g., introducing a Java Jar package) are added or imported into the original code.
+Then enabling the corresponding inputs in datakit will allow trace data to be sent to the DF platform.
+It can also be associated with logs, metrics, and infrastructure data for analysis, achieving integrated monitoring, operations, and development to improve overall troubleshooting efficiency.

 $ cd /usr/local/datakit/conf.d/